victorotazu/c_tlse_challenge/README.md

 # c_tlse_challenge
 ## Goal
-Build a serverless API that, given an IP, returns enriched data
+Build a serverless API that, given an IP, returns geolocation data

 ## Components
 - AWS Lambda to do the work